ArunFrey/oss_twitter/01_analyse_twitter_data.md

 ![](01_analyse_twitter_data_files/figure-html/unnamed-chunk-10-4.png)<!-- -->

-We limit our subsequent analysis to D.C. only, and have provided you with a sample dataset containing a subset of 500 users who tweeted from D.C about the Women's March on the day of the protest.
+We have also provided you with a sample dataset containing a subset of 500 users who tweeted from D.C about the Women's March on the day of the protest.
 We have changed the names and status ids of all tweets in the data, and have only uploaded information on a few key variables.

 To load the dataset, run the following code: